eyevan/abmd/README.md

 ```
 npm install abmd
 ```
-And don't forget to include the JS file!
+And don't forget to include the CSS file!